Sanket2055/amazon-clone/README.md

 While the backend is running, send POST request to http://localhost:5000/api/products to populate the products available on the Home page

+### Info regarding payment

+Enter the card number: 378282246310005 for all orders for successfull transaction.

 <div align='center'>
   <img src="https://user-images.githubusercontent.com/80644262/178810869-0b42c871-eed2-44ef-a3bd-58338942ca6a.png" alt="POST sample">
 </div>